garrandall/popular-music-data/tracks/thoia-thoing-r--kelly.md

 Now I don't kno about chu
-but I would like to get wit 2(ah) nice hunnies while im chillin by the pool(ah) red bikinis and some pupm heel shoes (ah) who could think of any dam thing cool(ah) we at the crib so it aint no rules(ah)
+but I would like to get wit 2(ah) nice hunnies while I'm chillin by the pool(ah) red bikinis and some pupm heel shoes (ah) who could think of any dam thing cool(ah) we at the crib so it aint no rules(ah)